 Spain’s Tomi Misser, 2019 QSE champion and double 2019 UCI World Champion (XC and downhill), has completed the 6 stages at an average speed below 15 km/h.
 25 km of riding in Québec can equal 40 km on a lot of trails using access/fire roads, especially when climbing.

-Ride the QSE to discover the most exciting singletracks in the world in the unique landscapes of Québec.
+Riding the QSE means discovering the purest trails in the unique landscapes of Quebec.

 For Racers as Much as for Weekend Warriors

 QSE is accessible to everyone, whether you want to race or just enjoy the trails and scenery.Read the reason 2>